gardener/gardener-extension-registry-cache/docs/development/getting-started-remotely.md

 ---
-title: Deploying Registry Cache Extension Remotely
+title: Deploying Registry Cache Extension in Gardener's Local Setup with Provider Extensions
 description: Learn how to set up a development environment using own Seed clusters on an existing Kubernetes cluster
 ---

-# Deploying Registry Cache Extension Remotely
+# Deploying Registry Cache Extension in Gardener's Local Setup with Provider Extensions

 ## Prerequisites